 Humans and computers: JSON can be understood by both humans and computers, which makes it a versatile data format.

-(In other words: JSON is a simple way to store and exchange data in a text format that both humans and computers can understand.)
+In other words, JSON is a popular way to store and exchange data in JavaScript applications.

 JSON is a text-based format that uses key-value pairs to represent data.
 XML is a markup language that uses tags and attributes to represent data.